parthmodi605/Cloud-Animation/README.md

 In this project, i have done a animation that seems like clouds are moving and a image in it is also moving.
-- i have used constraints to make it happens
+- i have used constraints to make it happens.
+- you can see a video attched here.